purepelmen/NativeMonoEmbedded-App/README.md

 - [x] Fix `NativeApp.Android` project building so it can build Managed libs, copy files to assets at the right time.
 - [x] Fix `NativeApp.Android` can't determine what Managed libs it need to copy (Debug or Release).
 - [ ] Add support for other architectures for Desktop platforms (i.e. windows 32-bit).
+- [ ] Provide a script to build all native projects and prepare build output files for using so the project can be built by only having .NET SDK (+ optionally Android SDK).
+- [ ] Fix problems with building of the managed project: it does not copy NuGet package contents (managed and native libs).
+- [ ] Fix `NativeApp.Shared` so the dependencies of the main assembly (`Assembly-Main`) are loaded by the CLR.
+- [ ] Fix `NativeApp.Android` fails to extract Managed binary assets with sub-folders.
 - [ ] Debugger?